forcedotcom/salesforcedx-vscode/packages/salesforcedx-vscode/README.md

 - **Java Platform, Standard Edition Development Kit** Some features in Salesforce Extensions for VS Code depend upon the Java Platform, Standard Edition Development Kit (JDK).
 You need to have either version 8 or version 11 of the JDK installed.

-  If you don’t already have version 8, 11, or 17 of the JDK installed, you can install the latest version of the Java 8 JDK from [Java SE Development Kit 8 Downloads](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) or the latest version of the Java 11 JDK from [Java SE Development Kit 11 Downloads](https://www.oracle.com/technetwork/java/javase/downloads/jdk11-downloads-5066655.html), or Java 17 from [Java Downloads](https://www.oracle.com/java/technologies/downloads/#java17).
+  If you don’t already have version 8, 11, or 17 of the JDK installed, you can install the latest version of the Java 8 JDK from [Java 8 Downloads](https://www.oracle.com/java/technologies/downloads/#java8) or the latest version of the Java 11 JDK from [Java 11 Downloads](https://www.oracle.com/java/technologies/downloads/#java8), or Java 17 from [Java 17 Downloads](https://www.oracle.com/java/technologies/downloads/#java17).

   If you also use other versions of the JDK, set your VS Code user setting `salesforcedx-vscode-apex.java.home` to point to the location where you installed Java 8, 11, or 17.